tecoholic/docs-oxd/sources/plugin/php/cms/magento/index.md

 MAGENTO-GLUU-SSO extension gives access for login to your Magento site, with the help of GLUU server.

-There are already 2 versions of MAGENTO-GLUU-SSO (2.4.2.0 and 2.4.3.0) extensions, each in its turn is working with oXD and GLUU servers.
+There are already 2 versions of MAGENTO-GLUU-SSO (2.4.2.0 and 2.4.3.0) extensions, each in its turn is working with oxD and GLUU servers.
-For example if you are using MAGENTO-gluu-sso-2.4.2.0 extension, you need to connect with oXD-server-2.4.2.
+For example if you are using MAGENTO-gluu-sso-2.4.2.0 extension, you need to connect with oxD-server-2.4.2.

 Now I want to explain in details how to use extension step by step.